melke/features2html/README.md

 * Copy the three files in `default/templates` (two template files and one css file) to another folder anywhere on your computer.
 * Modify the templates and styles according to your demands.
 If you are happy with the demo design, all you have to do is modify the Lorem Ipsum intro text in the template file doc_template.html.
-* Use switches to point to your feature file directory
+* Use switches to point to your folders for templates and features.

 Example: